 ➲ Can I freeze chocolate fudge?

-Yes.
-Wrap it tightly in plastic wrap and place it in an airtight container.
-It freezes well for up to 3 months.
-Thaw in the fridge overnight.
+For longer storage, wrap the fudge tightly in plastic wrap and place it in an airtight container.
+It freezes beautifully for up to 3 months.
+When you’re ready to enjoy it, thaw the fudge in the fridge overnight to preserve its creamy texture and rich flavor.

 ➲ Can I use milk chocolate instead?